 - Integrity and confidentiality (security) – Personal data should be processed in a way that guarantees the security of personal data.
 This should include protection against accidental loss, unlawful and unauthorised processing, and damage and destruction, using appropriate organisational and technical measures.

-- Accountability – The controller (the organisation that decides what and how data is processed) is responsible for and must able to demonstrate compliance as defined under paragraph 1.
+- Accountability – The controller (the organisation that decides what and how data is processed) is responsible for and must be able to demonstrate compliance as defined under paragraph 1.

-How to report GDPR breach?
+How to report a GDPR breach?